Martin Shaded Top

 D-35

-The soft impression of the sound matched well with the folk boom, and the D-35 was very popular in Japan in the 1970s, and was used by many professional musicians.
+Its soft, gentle sound blended well with the folk boom, and the D-35 enjoyed high popularity in Japan during the 1970s, frequently used by professional musicians.

 1975 D-35 Shaded Top